 Gas Exchange

 Gas exchange is the process by which oxygen and carbon dioxide move between the bloodstream and the lungs.
-This is the primary function of the respiratory system.
-It is essential to ensure a constant supply of oxygen to tissues, as well as removing carbon dioxide to prevent its accumulation.
+This is the primary function of the respiratory system and ensures a constant supply of oxygen to tissues, whilst removing carbon dioxide to prevent its accumulation.

 Physics of Gas Diffusion